darienmt/darienmt.github.io/_posts/2016-03-06-advent-of-code-day-06.markdown

 This is the first puzzle where some data structure could be created to model the problem:

-- Actions: TurnOn, TurnOff and Toggle represents the instructions we need to execute.
+- Actions: TurnOn, TurnOff, and Toggle represent the instructions we need to execute.
 - Area: Represents an area where the instructions should be executed.

 {% gist 003b1ca9c6b90aa2ad47 %}

 We need to execute all the actions on lights.
 That could be folding the actions on them.
-The lights could be modeled as a triplet where the first to values are the light coordinates and the third is the state of the light (1 => on, 0 => off).
+The lights could be modeled as a triplet where the first to values are the light coordinates, and the third is the state of the light (1 => on, 0 => off).
 The execution of the action could be seen as a map from the previous lights acting on the lights based on the action and if a particular light is inside the area where the action should be executed.
 When we are done with all the actions, we need to sum all the light states to find the solution to this puzzle:

 {% gist f459069bd6d090e66035 %}